-NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the shareholders of FirstService Corporation ("FirstService") will be held at the TMX Broadcast Centre, The Exchange Tower, 130 King Street West, Toronto, Ontario M5X 1J2 on Wednesday, April 8, 2020, at 11:00 a.m.
-(Toronto time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the shareholders of FirstService Corporation ("FirstService") will be held on Wednesday, April 3, 2024, at 11:00 a.m.
+(Toronto time), in a virtually-only format via live webcast at https://web.lumiagm.com/440146718 for the following purposes:

-- 1. to receive the audited consolidated financial statements of FirstService for the year ended December 31, 2019 and the report of the auditors' thereon; - 2. to appoint PricewaterhouseCoopers LLP as independent auditors of FirstService and to authorize the directors to fix their remuneration: - 3. to elect the directors of FirstService for the ensuing year; - 4. to consider and, if deemed advisable, pass a non-binding advisory resolution on FirstService's approach to executive compensation; and - 5. to transact such further or other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of FirstService for the year ended December 31, 2023 and the report of the auditors' thereon; - 2. to appoint PricewaterhouseCoopers LLP as independent auditors of FirstService and to authorize the directors to fix their remuneration; - 3. to elect the directors of FirstService for the ensuing year; - 4. to consider and, if deemed advisable, pass a non-binding advisory resolution on FirstService's approach to executive compensation; and - 5. to transact such further or other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.

-The board of directors of FirstService has fixed the close of business on Friday, March 6, 2020 as the record date for determining shareholders of record who are entitled to receive notice of the Meeting and to attend and vote at the Meeting, or at any adjournment(s) or postponement(s) thereof.
+The board of directors of FirstService has fixed the close of business on Friday, March 1, 2024 as the record date for determining shareholders of record who are entitled to receive notice of the Meeting and to attend and vote at the Meeting, or at any adjournment(s) or postponement(s) thereof.